Chufeng-Jiang/BK-CISC7120-HW2-Q6/readme.md

+# Instructions

+Use the following commands at the project root

+> make
+>
+> ./exec t1

 #  Project

 1. The following defines a simple language, in which a program  consists of assignments and each variable is assumed to be of the  integer type.
 For the sake of simplicity, only operators that give  integer values are included. <br>